mfem/web/src/seminar.md

 Mode Instabilities (TMI).
 The problem translates into the solution of a system of two nonlinear time-harmonic Maxwell equations coupled with a transient heat equation.
-Simulation of a 1 m long fiber involves the resolution of 10 M wavelenghts.
-A superefficient MPI/openMP hp FE code run on a supercomputer gets you to the range of ten thousand wavelenghts.
-The resolution of the additional thousand wavelenghths is done using an exponential ansatz e^{ikz} in the z-coordinate.
+Simulation of a 1 m long fiber involves the resolution of 10 M wavelengths.
+A superefficient MPI/openMP hp FE code run on a supercomputer gets you to the range of ten thousand wavelengths.
+The resolution of the additional thousand wavelengths is done using an exponential ansatz e^{ikz} in the z-coordinate.
 This results in a non-standard Maxwell problem.

 The stability and convergence analysis for the problem has been restricted to